| 2013 |

 | 2022 |

-TSC22D4 directly interacts with Akt1 via its intrinsically disordered D2 domain; this interaction is promoted by energy deprivation and oxidative stress and impaired by refeeding/glucose/insulin.
-The TSC22D4–Akt1 interaction reduces basal Akt phosphorylation and downstream signaling during starvation, promoting insulin sensitivity.
-Liver-specific reconstitution experiments confirm the interaction improves glucose handling in vivo. |
+TSC22D4 directly interacts with Akt1 via its intrinsically disordered D2 domain; energy deprivation and oxidative stress promote this interaction while refeeding or glucose/insulin exposure impairs it.
+The TSC22D4-Akt1 interaction reduces basal Akt phosphorylation and downstream signaling during starvation, and liver-specific reconstitution experiments confirmed this interaction improves glucose handling and insulin sensitivity. |

 Co-immunoprecipitation, domain mapping (D2 domain), liver-specific genetic reconstitution in mice, phosphorylation assays |